JetBrains/kotlin-web-site/pages/docs/reference/generics.md

 </div>

+The passed type must satisfy all conditions of the `where` clause simultaneously.
+In the above example, the `T` type must implement *both* `CharSequence` and `Comparable`.

 ## Type erasure

 The type safety checks that Kotlin performs for generic declaration usages are only done at compile time.